FREQUENTLY ASKED QUESTIONS

 Yes.
 The Consumer Product Safety Commission requires that metal-casing reloadable model rocket motors be sold only to persons age 18 or older, but there are no regulations prohibiting a younger person from assembling and flying a reloadable model rocket motor that was purchased by someone else such as the team's adult advisor.
 There are additional restrictions on the use of reloadable motors in California based on state law there, and some teams may be unable to meet the conditions imposed by California for using them.

 No. Separate pyrotechnic charges are specifically prohibited by the TARC rules.
 TARC rockets must be prepped and flown in the competition and in their preceding qualification flights by the student team members without adult assistance, so an adult with a Low Explosives Users Permit is not a solution to the black powder ejection charge issue.
 There is no legal solution, and the rules prohibit it.
+It is permitted to use a standard igniter to burn through an actuating string in an onboard system; a single igniter with no augmenting powder charge is not a “pyrotechnic charge”.

 Can the rocket be launched from a rail?

+Yes.
 The contest organizers will provide 6-foot 1/4-inch rods and 1-inch rails (your choice) and a standard one-clip-pair per pad multi-pad launch system for all teams to use at the finals.
 However, teams are welcome to bring their own launch systems, pads, etc., to launch their rocket during qualifications and at the finals.

 Can radios such as tracking beacons or radio-control systems be used, and if so are there any frequency limits?